Actual radio image of a black hole (Source: here)

 The bottom of the black hole stretches to infinity (Source: here)

-The prediction of infinity at the singularity presents major conceptual and practical problems.
+The prediction of infinity at the singularity is a major conceptual and practical problem.
 After all, infinity is generally not found in nature and it is impossible to do calculations with infinity.
 General Relativity is basically rendered useless by its own prediction of infinity, at least as far as describing reality in the singularity is concerned.

 So where does that leave physics and the reconciliation of Quantum Theory and General Relativity?
 Black holes may have not brought physicists much closer to their elusive goal of unifying theory, but all is not lost.